-- (a) The license will be subject to any and all reasonable restrictions or conditions the Sheriff has deemed warranted, including restrictions as to the time, place, manner, and circumstances under which the person may carry the firearm. - 1.
-All such restrictions or conditions shall be conspicuously noted on any license issued (Penal Code § 26200). - The licensee will be required to sign a Restrictions and Conditions Agreement.
-Any violation of any of the restrictions and conditions may result in the immediate revocation of the license. - (b) The license shall be laminated, bearing a photograph of the licensee with the expiration date, type of firearm, restrictions, and other pertinent information clearly visible. - 1.
-Each license shall be numbered and clearly identify the licensee. - 2.
-All licenses shall be subjected to inspection by the Sheriff or any law enforcement officer. - (c) The license will be valid for a period not to exceed two years from the date of issuance (Penal Code § 26220). - 1.
-A license issued to a state or federal magistrate, commissioner, or judge will be valid for a period not to exceed three years. - 2.
+- (a) The license will be subject to any and all reasonable restrictions or conditions the Sheriff has deemed warranted, including restrictions as to the time, place, manner, and circumstances under which a person may carry the firearm (Penal Code § 26200(b)). - 1.
+All such restrictions or conditions shall be conspicuously noted on any license issued (Penal Code § 26200(c)). - The licensee will be required to sign a Restrictions and Conditions Agreement.
+Any violation of any of the restrictions and conditions may result in the immediate revocation of the license. - (b) The license shall clearly identify the licensee, bear a photograph and fingerprints of the licensee with the expiration date, type of firearm, restrictions, and other pertinent information as described by Penal Code § 26175.
+The license may be laminated (Penal Code § 26175). - (c) The license will be valid for a period not to exceed two years from the date of issuance (Penal Code § 26220).

+- 1. A license issued to a state or federal magistrate, commissioner, or judge will be valid for a period not to exceed three years. - 2.
 A license issued to any reserve peace officer as defined in Penal Code § 830.6(a) or (b), or a custodial officer employed by the Sheriff as provided in Penal Code § 831.5 will be valid for a period not to exceed four years, except that such license shall be invalid upon the individual's conclusion of service as a reserve officer. - (d) If the licensee's place of residence was the basis for issuance of a license and the licensee moves out of the county of issuance, the license shall expire 90 days after the licensee has moved (Penal Code § 26210). - (e) The licensee shall notify this [department/office] in writing within 10 days of any change of place of residency.
+Within 10 days of receiving such notice, the [Department/Office] shall notify the California DOJ (Penal Code § 26210).